Gall Bladder Stone Specialists in Hyderabad

 - Jaundice (yellowing of the skin and eyes)

-- Stools of an unusual colour (often lighter, like clay)
+- Stools of an unusual color (often lighter, like clay)

-What are the Complications of Untreated Gall Stones?
+What are the Complications of Untreated Gall Bladder Stones?

 - The stone can block the bile duct and cause jaundice.

-- The stone can slip down and obstruct the pancreatic duct sometimes causing life threatening pancreatitis.
+- The stone can slip down and obstruct the pancreatic duct, sometimes causing

 - Gallbladder inflammation and pus collection(cholecystitis)

-- Surgical removal (laparoscopic cholecystectomy) of the gallbladder is the time-honoured and safest treatment of gallbladder disease
+Surgical removal (laparoscopic cholecystectomy) of the gallbladder is the time-honored and safest treatment of gallbladder disease

 Laparoscopic cholecystectomy or Laparoscopic gallbladder surgery is the best method of treating gallstones that cause symptoms.
 Laparoscopic gallbladder surgery is safe and effective.
 Surgery gets rid of gallstones located in the gallbladder.
 Laparoscopic gallbladder surgery (cholecystectomy) removes the gallbladder and gallstones through several small cuts (incisions) in the abdomen.
 The surgeon inflates your abdomen with air or carbon dioxide in order to see clearly.
 The surgeon inserts a lighted scope attached to a video camera (laparoscope) into one incision near the belly button.
 The surgeon then uses a video monitor as a guide while inserting surgical instruments into the other incisions.
 Patients usually have minimal post-operative pain and usually experience faster recovery than open gallbladder surgery patients.
 Most patients go home the same day of the surgery and enjoy a quicker return to normal activities.